InfiniteFlightAirportEditing/Airports/README.md

 We appreciate every contribution that is made!
 Thank you very much to each person that contributes, you are really helping to make the Infinite Flight world a better place.
 <br><br>
 Airport editing run by Cameron Carmichael Alonso, Nik Barbour, Jonathan Perkins.
+<br><br>
+Note: by submitting anything to this project, you are bound by the Contributor License Agreement.